bonilab/tropicalflu-03FL-10years-communityILI-HCMC/README.md

 ## Needed plug-ins
 `datasets` stores all the original csv files needed to reproduce the results.
 `functions` stores all the needed functions.
 `Rdata` will save all the Rdata generated from the scripts.
-The multiple-step function results that are generated from Roar Supercomputer in Pennsylvania State University are provided in `Results from Roar`.
+The multiple-step function results that are generated from Roar Supercomputer in Pennsylvania State University are provided.
 The ILI from other regions are provided in `Global ILI`.

 ## Reproduce the results of respiratory diseases (influenza-like-illness,ILI)
-Run the scripts under `ILI` in order.
+Run the scripts in order under `ILI` in order.

 ## Reproduce the results of influenza (ILI+)
-Run the scripts under `ILI+` in order.
+Run the scripts in order under `ILI+` in order.